albertyumol/computational_physics/chaotic_double_pendulum/README.md

 3. Conditions involve both angles intersecting to either –π or π, where angles are measured positively CCW from –vertical axis of each c.s. with mass at the origin.
 Also, when <img src="https://render.githubusercontent.com/render/math?math=2\cos \theta_1 %2B \cos \theta_2 ≥ 1">, t is 1010s, implying an energetically forbidden region for flipping.
 4. The time step of the Runge-Kutta method-expressed quantities is iteratively changed until conditions in 3 are met.
 5. All generated times are written down a `.txt` file to be analyzed and graphed using Python imshow.

+## Conclusion

+Numerical simulations of the double pendulum reveal that the set of initial conditions that do not result in either pendulum flipping within a set period of time has a fractal stucture.